PayDock/mobile-sdk-doc/widgets/giftcard.md

----
-title: Gift Card Tokenisation Widget
+# Gift Card Tokenisation Widget

-description: The Gift Card Tokenisation Widget securely collects gift card details using a prebuilt form, before transforming them into a One Time Token.
+ The Gift Card Tokenisation Widget securely collects gift card details using a prebuilt form, before transforming them into a One Time Token.
 You can use this Token with other Paydock API calls, such as Capture Payment.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ![Giftcard View](/img/Gift_Card.png)